Jacques Arnold

 Jacques Arnold DL (born 27 August 1947) is a Conservative Party politician in the United Kingdom.
 He was the member of parliament (MP) for Gravesham in Kent from 1987, when he succeeded Tim Brinton, until he lost his seat in the landslide 1997 election.
 He is now a consultant and lecturer on Latin American Affairs as well as the author of a two-book series on political and genealogical subjects.
 He was appointed a Deputy Lieutenant of Kent in January 2013.

 Unlike many of his fellow former Tory MPs, he refought the seat at the 2001 election – only to come second place to Labour's Chris Pond.
-The Tories regained the seat in 2005 with Adam Holloway becoming the MP, the first time since the 1951 general election that the seat had not been held by the winning party.
+The Tories regained the seat in 2005 with Adam Holloway becoming the MP, the first time since the 1951 general election that the seat had not been held by the party that won the general election.

 Biography

 Jacques Arnold was educated at schools in Brazil, before returning to England in 1968, to attend the London School of Economics (LSE), where he attained a BSc (Hons.) in Economics.
 During that period he was Chairman of LSE Conservatives, the student society of the Tories at the London School of Economics.